WitalijKaa/test-task/README.md

 ## test-task

-### use Yii2 or Laravel, PostgreSQL, nginx and Composer
+### use Yii2 or Laravel, PostgreSQL, nginx and Docker

 ### create web-page where you can approve pictures from https://picsum.photos/